 For traditional stand-alone screens, including television sets at home, calibration is unnecessary.

 Also in video wall applications, perfect calibration is required as it impacts the viewing experience.
 Panels are calibrated in the factory.
 This means that the wall will normally look good upon installation.
 However, there are slight changes in color, brightness and contrast over time.
 This is barely noticeable for stand-alone screens, but when the panels are located close to each other the slightest nuance in color and brightness shift is clearly visible.
 This downplays the message the video wall wants to bring across.
-Without perfect calibration, the complete video wall will seem out of balance.
+Without perfect calibration, the complete video wall will seem out of balance (see the image below, taken at a real-life airport terminal).

 Traditionally, video walls need to be calibrated manually multiple times a year in order to remain in perfect balance.
 This is a time-consuming and expensive procedure that requires system downtime.
 With the introduction of its renowned automatic calibration solution, Barco has revolutionized this procedure.
 Calibration is no longer a time-consuming burden now.
 The image quality of the video wall is taken care of automatically, and brightness and color balance is perfect.
 This gives the needed peace of mind to the IT staff.